JesusCoyotzi/SparseMapper/README.md

 -   ~nClusters <int> : Number of clusters to compute.
 LBG only supports powers of 2.
 -   ~iterations <int>: Number of times to run Lloyd algorithm on clustering.
 -   ~method <string> : [inner/kpp/kmeansCPU/LBG] method to use.
--   ~publish_label_space <bool>; Whether to publish the labeled cloud, if disable with false the program should run faster but it is helpful to see the cloud for debugging purposes.
+-   ~publish_label_space <bool>; Whether to publish the labeled cloud, if set to false the program should run faster but it is helpful to see the cloud for debugging purposes.

 ### Mapper: sparse_mapper_node